I'M GETTING MARRIED IN COLOMBIA:

 $100.00 for Each Minor Child's Resident Visa or Co-Signer Affidavit.

 $350.00 Retainer-Deposit Requested (Non-Refundable)

-US Embassy and National Visa Center Fees are apx.: $450 per visa applicant
+US Embassy and National Visa Center Fees are apx. $450 for Each person Who Needs Visa

-USCIS Immigrant Visa Fee paid online on the USCIS ELIS system after securing the visa but before arrival in USA: $220.00 per visa applicant.
+USCIS Immigrant Visa Fee paid to USCIS on their website after securing the visa and before entering the USA: $220.00 per visa holder

 As concerns the balance, our office policy is to receive full payment no later than when your legal petitions are ready for filing.
 This gives you at least a few weeks, sometimes a couple of months or more to secure the funds to use us.

 We accept checks and money orders.